baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 While both are not necessary, they are very different and suited for different needs.
 You have a command line choose for which one you wish to start with Linux.

+## Step 0: Inttialize New Chromebooks
+If your dealing with a new Chromebook, make sure you have established an initial Google account and set up the WiFi connectivity.

 ## Step 1: Backup Your Chromebook Data
 Since all of your data is synced to Google Server, you actually don’t have to worry about losing any data.
 The only data that you must make a back-up of is the `Download` folder because the content of this folder is not synced.

-If your dealing with a new Chromebook, make sure you have established an initial account and set up the WiFi connectivity.

 ## Step 2: Backup Your Chromebook Environment
 Once you have taken the back-up, it’s also a fail-safe plan to create a restore USB of Chrome OS, in case something goes badly wrong and you need to re-install Chrome OS.
 Install Chromebook recovery utility from the Chrome web store.
 Go to the [Chrome Web Store][07]